Small bedroom ideas: How to maximise space

 Another way to make the most of redundant space in your small bedroom is by installing multifunctional units.
 If you have an unused space beneath your window – or you’re lucky enough to already have a built-in window seat, why not transform it into a hidden storage chest?
 Ideal for housing spare bedding, clothes, or anything else you want to tuck away.

 Don’t forget about the finishing touches!
-Let’s explore some innovative ways to make your snug bedroom feel bigger, through clever colours, playful patterns and masterful lighting…
+Let’s explore some innovative ways to decorate your small bedroom with style and make your snug bedroom feel bigger, through clever colours, playful patterns and masterful lighting…

 Striped motifs to create the illusion of space